Globegitter/Coordinate-Ascent/README.md

 ## Modules
 This repository has basically 4 modules:

-* Class to Synthesize data
+* Class to synthesize some data (with noise)
 * Coordinate Ascent
-* Coordinate Ascent with Lasso
+* Coordinate Ascent for Lasso
 * File to test everything

 ## Requirements